ffulm/firmware/README.md

 ```bash
     make
 ```
-*You have the opportunity to compile the firmware at more CPU Threats.
+*You have the opportunity to compile the firmware on more CPU Threads.
-E.g. for 4-Threats type* `make -j4` .
+E.g. for 4 threads type* `make -j4` .

 The **firmware images** are now in the `bin`-folder.
 Use the firmware update functionality of your router and upload the factory image to flash it with the freifunk firmware.
 The sysupgrade